vaquerizaslab/chess/README.md

 ```

 When the -genome_scan flag is set, OUT will be the only output file, as no background calculation is done in that case.
+OUT will then have the following format:
+\<comparison name/ID\> \<signal to noise score (SN)\> \<structural similarity score (ssim)\>, where SN can be used to filter out very noise pairs with low SN values.

 Optional arguments give you more control: